Article 11EMS vs auditEU EED

 EMS route

-The EMS route output is an implemented, independently certified energy management system that monitors actual energy consumption, includes actions to increase efficiency, and measures progress.
+The EMS route output is an implemented, independently certified that monitors actual energy consumption, includes actions to increase efficiency, and measures progress.

 Energy audit route